Can A Pedestrian Be at Fault in a Car Accident?

 If you struck a pedestrian while driving, you could have a civil claim against them if you were within your rights.
 For example, if a person abruptly stepped into your path– you would likely not be found liable.
 What’s more, you could pursue them for any damages you might have.

 Unfortunately, pedestrians rarely have any form of insurance policy that would cover a third-party liability claim.
 Had you been struck by another driver, you could pursue a claim against their insurance company.
 With pedestrians, your only avenue for recovery could be to sue them directly.
+That’s why it’s important to contact a personal injury attorney as soon as possible.

 How an attorney could help